-The Fund may lend its securities in order to increase the return on its portfolio.
-The SEC currently requires that the following conditions must be met whenever the Fund's portfolio securities are loaned: (1) the Fund must receive at least 100% cash collateral from the borrower; (2) the borrower must increase such collateral whenever the market value of the securities rises above the level of such collateral; (3) the Fund must be able to terminate the loan at any time; (4) the Fund must receive reasonable interest on the loan, as well as any dividends, interest or other distributions on the loaned securities, and any increase in market value; (5) the Fund may pay only reasonable custodian fees approved by the Board in connection with the loan; (6) while voting rights on the loaned securities may pass to the borrower, the Board must terminate the loan and regain the right to vote the securities if a material event adversely affecting the investment occurs, and (7) the Fund may not loan its portfolio securities so that the value of the loaned securities is more than one-third of its total asset value, including collateral received from such loans.
+A Fund may lend its securities in order to increase the return on its portfolio.
+The SEC currently requires that the following conditions must be met whenever a Fund's portfolio securities are loaned: (1) the Fund must receive at least 102% collateral for domestic securities and 105% cash collateral for foreign securities from the borrower in the form of cash or cash equivalents; (2) the borrower must increase such collateral whenever the market value of the securities rises above the level of such collateral; (3) the Fund must be able to terminate the loan at any time; (4) the Fund must receive reasonable interest on the loan, as well as any dividends, interest or other distributions on the loaned securities, and any increase in market value; (5) the Fund may pay only reasonable custodian fees approved by the Board in connection with the loan; (6) while voting rights on the loaned securities may pass to the borrower, the Board must terminate the loan and regain the right to vote the securities if a material event adversely affecting the investment occurs, and (7) the Fund may not loan its portfolio securities so that the value of the loaned securities is more than one-third of its total asset value, including collateral received from such loans.
 These conditions may be subject to future modification.
 Such loans will be terminable at any time upon specified notice.

-The Fund might experience the risk of loss if the institution with which it has engaged in a portfolio loan transaction breaches its agreement with the Fund.
-In addition, the Fund will not enter into any portfolio security lending arrangement having a duration of longer than one year.
+A Fund might experience the risk of loss if the institution with which it has engaged in a portfolio loan transaction breaches its agreement with the Fund.
+In addition, a Fund will not enter into any portfolio security lending arrangement having a duration of longer than one year.
 The principal risk of portfolio lending is potential default or insolvency of the borrower.
-In either of these cases, the Fund could experience delays in recovering securities or collateral or could lose all or part of the value of the loaned securities.
-As part of participating in a lending program, the Fund may be required to invest in collateralized debt or other securities that bear the risk of loss of principal.
+In either of these cases, a Fund could experience delays in recovering securities or collateral or could lose all or part of the value of the loaned securities.
+As part of participating in a lending program, a Fund may be required to invest in collateralized debt or other securities that bear the risk of loss of principal.
 In addition, all investments made with the collateral received are subject to the risks associated with such investments.
-If such investments lose value, the Fund will have to cover the loss when repaying the collateral.
+If such investments lose value, a Fund will have to cover the loss when repaying the collateral.

 The Board appoints agents to be responsible for monitoring the creditworthiness of borrowers.
-To the extent the Fund is participating in securities lending, on a quarterly basis, the Board reviews a report regarding the Fund's loans.
+To the extent a Fund is participating in securities lending, on a quarterly basis, the Board reviews a report regarding the Fund's loans.
 Such report includes, among other things, the identity and value of all securities comprising each loan, the length of time that the loan has been outstanding, the amount earned by the Fund, the amount of fees paid in connection with the loan and the ratio of the value of the collateral to the value of the loan.